pviscone/EgammaPostRecoTools/README.md

 [2] https://github.com/cms-sw/cmssw/tree/master/RecoEgamma/PhotonIdentification/python/Identification

+**Changes to be made in the Analysis config file to add the IDs and corrections to MiniAOD**

 In the analysis config file for producing ntuple, the follwing code block needs to be added :

 from RecoEgamma.EgammaTools.EgammaPostRecoTools import setupEgammaPostRecoSeq